 How do I manage time zones for live workshops?

-Ruzuku automatically displays session times in each student's local timezone and sends reminder emails with adjusted times.
+Ruzuku automatically displays session times in each student's local timezone and sends reminder emails with adjusted times — for both built-in meetings and Zoom-integrated meetings.
 Standalone Zoom links require students to convert manually.
 Crowdcast and Demio also display timezone-adjusted times on their registration pages.

 About This Comparison